Our goals

 We’re harnessing the passion of our people to build more inclusive communities because strong communities are central to a more sustainable future.

-We’ve ramped up volunteering, delivering over 7,200 days which is more than double the days we delivered in 2022.
-This brings our total tally to nearly 20,400 days since 2019 and was partly achieved by fully embedding team targets and expanding volunteering opportunities via ‘The Big Difference’, which is inspiring colleagues to get involved in local causes they care passionately about.
+We’ve ramped up volunteering, donating around 10,500 days last year.
+This brings our total tally to more than 42,000 days since 2019.
+Gains were achieved by making volunteering a key part of our culture, having embedded targets across teams and expanding volunteering opportunities via ‘The Big Difference’.
+This is our local community programme that inspires colleagues to get involved in local causes they care passionately about.

 To stay on track, we’ll continue to expand volunteering opportunities including via our Get Set for Positive Energy schools partnership with Team GB and ParalympicsGB.
-This will help us achieve the annual step-up required which will see us move from 1 in 4 colleagues volunteering, to 1 in 3 by 2030.
+This will help us achieve the annual step-up required out to 2030.

 Further reading